-The limited data with SOMAVERT in pregnant women are insufficient to inform a drug-associated risk for major birth defects and miscarriage.
+Postmarketing reports of SOMAVERT use in pregnant women are insufficient to establish a drug-associated risk for major birth defects, miscarriage or adverse maternal or fetal outcomes.
+Acromegaly may improve during pregnancy (see Clinical Considerations).
 In animal reproduction studies, fetotoxicity was observed at a dose that was 6 times the maximum recommended human dose based on body surface area following subcutaneous administration of pegvisomant during organogenesis or during the preimplantation period (see Data).